-The Director and Alumni Executive Director of Thought Into Action will review your application to make sure it’s complete and ready for presentation to the review committee.
-If more information is needed, the Director will work with you to make necessary changes.
+The director of Thought Into Action will review your application to make sure it’s complete and ready for presentation to the review committee.
+If more information is needed, the director will work with you to make necessary changes.

 Once the initial application is approved, you will be scheduled to interview with the review committee.
-The committee meets the 2nd Tuesday of each month at 11:30 a.m.
+The committee meets monthly.

 While our goal is to make operating a student business as easy as possible at Colgate, there may be circumstances that might interfere with implementing your idea.
 Some examples include:

 Once you are accepted, you will receive access to a ’Gate Card terminal for processing payments that you can reserve through TIA when operating on campus.
 You will need a business checking account in order for the Accounting Department to transfer the money to you.
-There are also options such as Square and Venmo to accept credit card payments.
-You will need to set this up yourself.
 You will be expected to collect sales tax as a business in accordance with the applicable laws for you business.

 If you are approved, you will receive a certificate of operation that indicates you are an approved business with contact information on who to reach out to if any issues should arrive.